-Taking care of your mental health in college can be one of the hardest, but most beneficial things you can do in your time at UT Southern.
-To help support your success in college, it’s important to prioritize your mental health — look out for on-campus supports, social connections and opportunities to engage with our community.
+Taking care of your mental health in college can be one of the most challenging but beneficial things you can do at UT Southern.
+To help support your success in college, it’s essential to prioritize your mental health — look out for on-campus support, social connections, and opportunities to engage with our community.

 Counseling, Therapy, Mental Health Support

-Free, professional, counseling services are available to all currently enrolled UT Southern students.
-Our Campus Counselor, Desiree Stone, meets with students to respond to crises, build skills, and to listen.
+Free, professional counseling services are available to all currently enrolled UT Southern students.
+Our Campus Counselor, Desiree Stone, meets with students to respond to crises, build skills, and listen.

-To schedule an appointment with Desiree, text 844-986-6496 or email firstname.lastname@example.org.
-Sessions are available in person at the Clinic, or via a confidential, secure virtual platform.
+To schedule an appointment with Desiree, text or email.
+Sessions are available in person at the Clinic or via a confidential, secure virtual platform.

 Reminders from the Counselor

-Struggling with mental health looks different on everyone.
-Some change behavior drastically, either becoming withdrawn or more extravagant than usual when their demeanor is usually quite different.
-But some people continue life appearing quite normal and unchanged.
-Knowing yourself, and knowing your friends, is an important step in making sure you and those around you have the support you all need.
+Struggling with mental health looks different for everyone.
+Some people change their behavior drastically, becoming withdrawn or more extravagant than usual when their demeanor is usually quite different.
+But some people continue life, appearing quite normal and unchanged.
+Knowing yourself and knowing your friends is an essential step in making sure you and those around you have the support you all need.

 How do I know when I need professional help?
-When it interferes with living your best life, or reaching your goals, seek help.
+When it interferes with living your best life or reaching your goals, seek help.
 Call 931-424-7338 or email email@example.com.

 Sessions are free, confidential, voluntary, and all about you.
-Our first session usually consists of paperwork, psychoeducation, and getting to know you.
-After that, we meet as needed or assist in linking student with resources.
-The most common issues at UT Southern are anxiety or stress, grief issues, adjustment issues and depression.
+Our first session usually involves paperwork, psychoeducation, and getting to know you.
+Afterward, we’ll meet as needed or help link students with resources.
+The most common issues at UT Southern are anxiety or stress, grief issues, adjustment issues, and depression.